-For my sisters and I, staying connected typically meant that we play board games, or we went on walks together; other times we would cook dinner together, or just hang out and watch TV.
+For my sisters and I, staying connected typically meant playing board games or going on walks together; other times, we would cook dinner together or just hang out and watch TV.

-Being distanced from them enhanced the sense of separation I felt about my other siblings, as they live across the country, two in New York and one in Florida.
+Being distanced from them enhanced my sense of separation from my other siblings, as they live across the country, two in New York and one in Florida.

 How to use social media to stay connected